Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 - The Red Raiders won their only game last season when playing as at least 14-point favorites.

-- Wyoming put together a 6-6-1 record against the spread last season.
+- Wyoming won six games against the spread last season, failing to cover or pushing seven times.

-- When playing as at least 14-point underdogs last season, the Cowboys had an ATS record of 3-2.
+- When playing as at least 14-point underdogs last year, the Cowboys had an ATS record of 3-2.

 |To Win the National Champ.